DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 We developed a firmware for the STM32L412RB-P to read raw accelerometer and gyroscope data from the IKS4A1 sensor at a high sampling rate.
 This data was then streamed over a serial (UART) connection to a host PC.
 A Python script on the PC was used to capture and log this incoming sensor data.

 ### 4.2.
 Dataset Creation

-Explain how you processed the raw data to create your custom dataset for gesture recognition.

 After collecting raw data for each intended gesture, the data was pre-processed.
 This involved:
 * **Segmentation:** Isolating individual gesture instances from continuous data streams.